If you’re wondering, “when does a therapist have to break confidentiality?” know that the answer is black-and-white (and also gray).

 3. To share diagnosis information as necessary to obtain payment for services

 4. As required by federal or state laws

-The best way to ensure that you practice honoring client-counselor confidentiality, but also follow any mandatory or permissive regulations is to read, analyze, and adhere to any state, federal, and association rules.
+Ultimately, the best way to ensure that you honor client-counselor confidentiality, and also follow any mandatory or permissive regulations, is to read, analyze, and adhere to any state, federal, and association rules.

 When does a therapist have to break confidentiality?
 Rules from 3 Associations’ Codes of Ethics